Frankfurt: Johann Wolfgang Goethe University

 The oldest and best-known university is the Johann Wolfgang Goethe University, with locations in Bockenheim, Westend, and Riedberg, and the university hospital in Niederrad.
 Goethe Business School is part of the university's House of Finance at Campus Westend.
-The Business School's Full-Time MBA program has over 70% international students.
+The Business School's Full-Time MBA program has more than 70% international students.

 Frankfurt University of Applied Sciences

-The Frankfurt University of Applied Sciences was created out of several older organisations in 1971, and offers over 38 study areas, in the arts, sciences, engineering and law.
+The Frankfurt University of Applied Sciences was created out of several older organisations in 1971, and offers more than 38 study areas, in the arts, sciences, engineering and law.
 Some of the most important research projects: Planet Earth Simulator, FraLine-IT-School-Service, quantitative analysis of methane in human corpses with the help of a mass spectrometer, software engineering (e.g., fraDesk), analysis of qualitative and quantitative gas in human lungs, long-term studies on photovoltaic modules (to name only a few).

 Frankfurt School of Finance and Management

 The city is also home to a business school, Frankfurt School of Finance & Management, formerly known as the Hochschule für Bankwirtschaft (Institution of Higher Learning for Banking Economics), with its new campus near Deutsche Nationalbibliothek U-Bahn stop (recently moving from its previous location in the Ostend (Eastend) neighborhood).
 In 2001, it became a specialist institution for Economics and Management, or FOM.
 Frankfurt School is consistently ranked among the best business schools in the world, attributed to its high research output and quality of undergraduate and graduate training.